dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 This also naturally makes us entirely dependent on an external dependency, but I propose we work with Microsoft as much as possible to add the functionality we need in the least breaking way possible, and in a way that satisfies both us and Microsoft.
 All designs for such modifications will be formalized in the ClangSharp repo.
 Should we fail to do this, we'll maintain a fork so we can still benefit from improvements made upstream, while giving ourselves the freedom to add the functionality we need.

 Microsoft have already stated that they're happy to work with us to get Silk.NET using ClangSharp, one maintainer even saying they're happy to add a CI test stage into the ClangSharp repo to ensure no incoming changes break Silk.NET's generation process.

+There is no required behaviour for the Scraper (due to a lot of unknowns at the moment) other than it **MUST** invoke ClangSharp to generate C# Emitter-compatible classes, and it **MUST** add appropriate attributes to invoke the Overloader stage according to any metadata available from Khronos XML if applicable.

 ## SilkTouch Emitter
 The Emitter, one of the two final stages which should run in parallel and be entirely independent of eachother, is responsible for generating the actual indirect calls for performing the P/Invoke.
 This will use C# 9's Function Pointer system.